In Alabama, salaried employees are those who receive predetermined fixed compensation regularly, such as weekly or less frequently.

 Violation of Salaried Employees Wages Payment in Alabama

-As Alabama lacks state-level regulations concerning matters related to wages and working hours, federal regulations under Fair Labor Standards Act (FLSA) apply.
+As Alabama lacks state-level regulations concerning matters related to wages and working hours, federal regulations under the Fair Labor Standards Act (FLSA) apply.

 When an employer refuses to provide your paycheck, this is referred to as salary withholding.
 According to the FLSA, there are several avenues through the federal government to help employees recover any owed wages from their employer.